CarstenKoenig/HomePage/jounal.md

 Cleaned up a bit - basics are working

-**TODO** actuall login form checking a salted/hashed password provided over environment
+**DONE** actuall login form checking a salted/hashed password provided over environment is now included

+## 13.06.

+### add data-types and events
+Added types and events for blog-post related items in `src/Models/Blog/*`.

+For now a blog-post is just

+- a title
+- a optional publish-time
+- a list of categories (just text-items)
+- a content (`Markdown`)

+Events just mirrow those fields (added/removed for categories)

+I also added a `blogPostP` projection

+### render blog posts
+I copied the necessary parts from my older blog projects and had some fun with CSS styling of the blog-post titles.

+For now it's just another route `/blog` that shows a static demo entry

+---

+**todo** event-handler and blogpost index / route for month/title